LOS ANGELES ASSET DIVISION LAWYERS

-I can bring the following to the table:
+We can bring the following to the table:

-- More than 35 years of combined legal experience
+- 40 years of legal experience

 - Extensive familiarity with Los Angeles courts